 A quaint little island smack dab in the middle of Bavaria?
 It sounds almost too magical to be true (not to mention that Germany is landlocked), but Chiemsee truly does exist, and it's just as amazing as it sounds.
 The lake is home to a few islands, the largest being Herreninsel.
 Head here to explore an eighth-century convent, an unfinished palace, and a handful of nature trails.

 Fraueninsel (which translates to "women's island") is slightly smaller, but the striking Gothic bell tower is worth the trek.

 Connected to the northern tip of Scotland by a bridge, you'll feel like you've walked into a colorful medieval fairytale when you reach the Isle of Skye.
 Seek refuge from the Loch Ness monster in the town's classic pubs and boutiques along the harbor, or head out for some sky-high adventures on the rocky peninsula.

 Let the Island Hopping Continue…

-While those are the ten European islands currently sliding to the top of our travel buck lists, there are plenty more we'd like to visit.
+While those are the 10 European islands currently sliding to the top of our travel bucket lists, there are plenty more we'd like to visit.
 If you feel the same, keep scrolling for nine more of the best Islands in Europe.